UVADS/DS1001/README.md

 The course will move rather quickly and can be demanding at times.
 However, if we all work together to support each other you’ll be amazed how much you learn at the end of the semester!

-## How You’ll Know You Are Learning (Assessments)
+## How You’ll Know You Are Learning (Assignments)
-Every assignment in this class falls into one of 5 categories outlined below.
+Every graded assignment in this class falls into one of 5 categories outlined below.
 Each assignment has a rubric to indicate the purpose, task, and criteria for the assignment.
+They are graded using the specifications grading system.
+The details are [here](https://github.com/UVADS/DS1001/blob/main/grading.md), this is based on **Specifications Grading** By Linda Nilson.
+We will spend time in class to help you understand this system, especially if it is new for you.

 The 5 assignment categories:
 1. Labs - there is a lab section for this course and every student is expected to enroll and complete the lab assignments.
 The definition of "lab" is loose as the assignments performed in the lab sections vary.
 The goal is for all of this work to be completable within the class lab period.